High-Density Memory Store

 1 << 22= 4194304 Bytes, about 4 MB.

 metadata space percentage: Defines the percentage of the allocated native memory that is used for internal memory structures by the High-Density Memory for tracking the used and available memory blocks.
 It is used only by the POOLED memory allocator.
 Its default value is 12.5.
 Please note that when the memory runs out, you get a

 NativeOutOfMemoryException; if your store has a large number of entries, you should consider increasing this percentage.

-persistent-memory: See the Using Persistent Memory section below.
+persistent-memory: See Using the High-Density Memory Store with Persistent Memory Devices.